 Tip #2: You can always refer to what the job advertisement listed as expected work roles

-A medical receptionist works on the front desk to ensure harmony between the medical staff and patients.
-The receptionist welcomes patients, gives them valuable information, book meetings, and collects payment for customers.
+A medical receptionist works at the front desk to ensure harmony between the medical staff and patients.
+The receptionist welcomes patients, gives them valuable information, books meetings, and collects payments for customers.
 They oversee scheduling customers and even make calls to clients who may have forgotten their consultations.

 7. Why Did You Apply for This Job?

 There must be a valid reason why you took the time to apply for the job.
 The question tests what perks attracted you to the job advert.

 Tip #1: Explain the positive things that you want to gain by working with this company

 Tip #2: Explain what makes the company interesting

 I have always wanted to work with a company like ABC.
 With my skills and experience, I believe I can effectively contribute to the growth of the establishment.
 Its reputation for offering skill-based training for professionals and favorable working conditions also caught my attention.
 It would be an honor to be a part of the great team.

 [VIDEO] Top 20 Medical Receptionist Interview Questions with Sample Answers: ► Subscribe for more useful videos